 Breathing exercises are an easy way to help calm the mind and body.
 They provide an alternative focus from what is causing distress.

-The following techniques can help ease feelings of high anxiety, panic and worry for children and young people with autism and their parents and carers.
+The following techniques can help ease feelings of high anxiety, panic and worry for autistic children and young people, and their parents and carers.

 Fear, anxiety and stress make our bodies go into flight, fight or freeze mode.
 This is also known as the Threat Response System.
 Understanding this system can help us to self-regulate through strategies like breathing and other mindfulness activities.

 Doing the exercises listed below, helps both children and adults return to a calm and sensible state, re-engaging the brain and helping us to think clearly, act reasonably and stay safe.

 Balloon breathing for young children

 Watch this video to follow breathing exercises at a slow and calm pace.

 Box breathing, or four-square breathing, is a powerful yet simple relaxation technique.
 It can heighten performance and concentration while also being a powerful stress reliever.